 The

-Citi® / AAdvantage® Executive World Elite Mastercard® is worth considering if you are a frequent American Airlines flyer with
+Citi® / AAdvantage® Executive World Elite Mastercard® is worth considering if you’re a frequent flyer with American Airlines, you have

-best travel rewards credit cards currently offering well over $2,000 in rewards value after annual fees for just a couple years of use, you also have to consider what you might be missing out on by applying for the Citi AAdvantage Executive Mastercard.
+best travel rewards credit cards currently offering well over $2,000 in net rewards value for just a couple years of use, you also have to consider what you might be missing out on by applying for the Citi AAdvantage Executive Mastercard.

-What I Like About the Citi AAdvantage Executive World Elite Mastercard
+What I Like About Citi AAdvantage Executive World Elite Mastercard

 One of the AAdvantage Executive Card’s biggest draws is its